 Stuffed Bell Peppers

-This recipe is gluten free, grain free, dairy free and low carb.
-If you tolerate dairy, it is delicious served with a side of sour cream or topped with cheese.
+This recipe is gluten free, grain free, dairy free, and low carb.
+If you tolerate dairy, it is delicious served with sour cream or topped with cheese.
 Leftovers are delicious chopped up in an omelet the next day and it tastes really good cold too, so I often make these in bulk and pack them for lunches when we are on the go.